-The Level U Pro have a stylish around-the-neck design.
+The Samsung Level U Pro have a decently stylish around-the-neck design.
 The sleek, blue neckband fits well and has a smooth, glossy finish that doesn't irritate the skin or catch on your clothing.
 The in-ear buds have magnetic backs that stick together to make them more manageable when not in use.
-However, and in-ear tips are fairly regular.
+The in-ear tips are fairly regular.
 These headphones look decently well-made but the audio cables, on the other hand, are not retractable and feel a little cheap compared to the rest of the build.

-The Level U Pro are moderately comfortable in-ear headphones as long as you don't mind the around-the-neck design.
+The Samsung Level U Pro are moderately comfortable in-ear headphones as long as you don't mind the around-the-neck design.
 The neckband is lightweight and flexible so that it won't be too noticeable during long listening sessions.
 However, if you place the neckband under your clothing, the audio cables that connect to the ear buds will rub against it and transmit the vibration noise to the audio you're listening to.
 Also, they have pretty conventional in-ear tips, which may be uncomfortable for some.

 The around-the-neck design of these headphones makes them considerably stable.
 They won't fall from your neck if you run or jog with them but depending on how well the in-ear design fits you, the earbuds may get a little loose during strenuous exercise.
 Also, if the neckband is placed under your outfit, the audio cables can get hooked or tangled and pull the earbuds out of your ears.